 Deaths and injuries that occur from winter weather hardly get as much attention on the news as other natural disasters, such as hurricanes and tornadoes.
 But severely cold weather actually accounts for almost a quarter of traffic crashes in the United States.
-Not to mention, Ohio has become the worst state for car accidents during the winter months.
-In this blog, we talk about Ohio car accidents and the new smart intersection technology currently being tested in Marysville.
+Not to mention, Ohio has become the worst state for car crashes during the winter months.
+In this blog, we talk about Ohio car crashes and the new smart intersection technology currently being tested in Marysville.
 It will hopefully reduce deaths and injuries from snowy weather to create a safer and smarter travel experience nationwide.
 We also take a glance at the other efforts by DriveOhio that can help reduce violent pileups on major highways.
 Lastly, we provide tips for driving in bad weather.

 What counts as bad weather in the winter?